Medication Options to Treat Celiac Disease

 Celiac disease is a chronic digestive and immune disorder that damages the small intestine.
 It is triggered by eating foods containing gluten, which is a protein found in wheat, barley, rye, and other grains.
 The damage to the small intestine can lead to long-lasting digestive problems and prevent the body from absorbing all the necessary nutrients from food.
 This can result in malnutrition and other serious health issues.
 Celiac disease is different from gluten sensitivity and wheat allergies, as it specifically damages the small intestine.

 The main treatment for celiac disease is a lifelong, strictly gluten-free diet.
+If symptoms remain, your healthcare provider will confirm the diagnosis of celiac disease and look for unnoticed gluten-rich foods in the diet.
 However, in some cases, doctors may prescribe medications to help manage the symptoms or complications of the disease.
-Here are the different types of medications that may be used to treat celiac disease:

 It is important to note that these medications are not suitable for everyone with celiac disease and should only be used under the guidance of a healthcare professional.
 Each individual's treatment plan will depend on their specific symptoms and medical history.
 Always consult with a doctor before starting or changing any medication regimen.